Why is diesel better than gas?

 Drivability: Diesel engines provide better acceleration while petrol engines provide better top speed.
 Maintenance: Due to the nature of combustion, diesel engines have a higher maintenance cost as compared to petrol engines.

-Is a diesel engine faster than a petrol engine?
+Is a diesel car louder than a petrol car?

 Is diesel highly flammable?